-Although the book is a wonderful book, I have them initially read only the first third of the book and get started in the “three-column technique.”
+His book is a wonderful book, but I have them initially read only the first third of the book to get started in the “three-column technique.”
 He outlines ten “errors in thinking.”
 They cover the range of cognitive distortions.
 We all use them a lot, as that is how we were raised.
 Some of the categories he describes are:

 - “Should” thinking